-With this estimate, you can compare your cost of attendance at multiple colleges.
-Plus, you can take steps to maximize the amount of aid you receive.
+The FAFSA4caster estimates your federal financial aid award before you apply, helping you to compare the cost of attendance at multiple colleges.
+Plus, you can take steps to maximize the amount of financial aid you receive.

-Once the FAFSA4caster reveals your potential EFC, you’ll have a sense of how much you’ll need to pay out of pocket.
+Once the FAFSA estimator reveals your potential EFC, you’ll have a sense of how much you’ll need to pay out of pocket.
 If your EFC is higher than you think your family can handle, you might reconsider applying to expensive schools.
 By comparing the cost of attendance at various colleges, you can make a more informed choice about where to apply.

 After collecting this information, you can estimate your financial aid in three steps.